Mansa Musa: Construction in Mali

 Musa embarked on a large building program, raising mosques and madrasas in Timbuktu and Gao.
 Most notably, the ancient center of learning Sankore Madrasah (or University of Sankore) was constructed during his reign.

-In Niani, Musa built the Hall of Audience, a building communicating by an interior door to the royal palace.
-It was "an admirable Monument", surmounted by a dome and adorned with arabesques of striking colours.
-The wooden window frames of an upper storey were plated with silver foil; those of a lower storey with gold.
-Like the Great Mosque, a contemporaneous and grandiose structure in Timbuktu, the Hall was built of cut stone.

 During this period, there was an advanced level of urban living in the major centers of Mali.
 Sergio Domian, an Italian scholar of art and architecture, wrote of this period: "Thus was laid the foundation of an urban civilization.
 At the height of its power, Mali had at least 400 cities, and the interior of the Niger Delta was very densely populated."

 Economy and education

 It is recorded that Mansa Musa traveled through the cities of Timbuktu and Gao on his way to Mecca, and made them a part of his empire when he returned around 1325.
-He brought architects from Andalusia, a region in Spain, and Cairo to build his grand palace in Timbuktu and the great Djinguereber Mosque that still stands today.
+He brought architects from Andalusia, a region in Spain, and Cairo to build his grand palace in Timbuktu and the great Djinguereber Mosque that still stands.

 Timbuktu soon became the center of trade, culture, and Islam; markets brought in merchants from Hausaland, Egypt, and other African kingdoms, a university was founded in the city (as well as in the Malian cities of Djenné and Ségou), and Islam was spread through the markets and university, making Timbuktu a new area for Islamic scholarship.
 News of the Malian empire's city of wealth even traveled across the Mediterranean to southern Europe, where traders from Venice, Granada, and Genoa soon added Timbuktu to their maps to trade manufactured goods for gold.

 The University of Sankore in Timbuktu was restaffed under Musa's reign with jurists, astronomers, and mathematicians.
 The university became a center of learning and culture, drawing Muslim scholars from around Africa and the Middle East to Timbuktu.

 In 1330, the kingdom of Mossi invaded and conquered the city of Timbuktu.
 Gao had already been captured by Musa's general, and Musa quickly regained Timbuktu, built a rampart and stone fort, and placed a standing army to protect the city from future invaders.

-While Musa's palace has since vanished, the university and mosque still stand in Timbuktu today.
+While Musa's palace has since vanished, the university and mosque still stand in Timbuktu.